The Chelsea Supporters Group – What’s it all about?

 If you are an existing member, your continuing support is appreciated and we’d ask you to spread the word.
 If you haven’t yet signed-up, please join.

 Remember, Chelsea Football Club is YOUR club.
-Join the CSG and help ensure that it stays that way!
+Join the CSG for FREE and help ensure that it stays that way!

 ( With thanks to David Johnstone).